EndianTribe/EndianTribe/_posts/2018-12-16-ascii-in-c-and-endianness.markdown

 * `/24` indicates we wish to examine 24 bytes of memory.
 * The second `x` specifies hexadecimal as the output format.
 * `b` tells gdb to output the results one byte at a time.
-* `0x7fffffffdfb0` is the beginning address to examine in hexadecimal.
+* `0x7fffffffdfb0` is the beginning address to examine.

 We then receive the below output: